wrosenauer/oxcloud-provisioning/README.md

 ### Install Python Zeep

 - Make sure you have a Python 3 interpreter on your system
-- Install Zeep from your OS repo or use `pip install zeep`
+- run pip install -r requirements.txt or install the requirements listed there using your OS package manager

 ### Create a target.py